jallal89/car_sales_project/README.md

 - Porsche, Mercedes-B and BMW among most expensive, but most desirable cars at the same time
 - Ford models had the most units sold at 540561, with Toyota at second place at 247994
 - Toyota and Honda had the best retention value among all cars, with average %75 - %80 retention value
-- Carrera Cabrio (Porsche cars) had best Year resale value among all models, with $67,550 and retention value of %90
+- Carrera Cabrio (Porsche cars) had best resale value among all models, with $67,550 and retention value of %90
 - Dodge and Chevrolet among cars with largest engine size, with Dodge (Viper models) as high as 8 L or CC
 - There is a variation in vehicle type when it comes to units sold, with cars and passengers both recording hights and lows sales
 - Toyota and Honda record best fuel efficiency marks, with Dodge, Lexus and Ford on the other side